felixamaladhas/Customer_Segmentation_Market_Basket_Analysis/README.md

 # Problem Statement

-How can we segment customers based on their purchasing behavior and identify meaningful associations between purchased products to support data-driven marketing and business decisions?
+How can we segment customers based on their purchasing behavior and identify meaningful associations between purchased products to support data-driven marketing and business decisions.

 # Business Understanding